ECI25/ECI25/README.md

 #### Data Science using Python

 I'm Excel from London and I am currently on a data science BootCamp course learning a variety of technologies such as SQL and Python programming.
-I currently work in a Network Administrator role but looking to branch to Data science roles.

 Skills: Python/ AZURE/SQL